 I’m afraid it’s just not me.

-3. I never produce free work ‘on-spec’
+3. I never produce free work to compete for business

 It’s not fair on my paying clients.

 Besides, I have a wife and dog who’ve both grown fond of me.
 My free time goes to them.

 …You can look through my portfolio of winning ads…

 You’re shown some of my most successful work.
 But that’s not all…

 I also explain why each campaign worked.
 This gives you a crash-course in copywriting.
 Whoever you hire, you’re better able to judge their work for yourself – before you put them to the test.